Using a GPU on Managed Kubernetes

 Manifest Explanation

-runtimeClassName: nvidia: This is the most critical part.
+runtimeClassName: nvidia: This is the most important part.
 It instructs Kubernetes to use the NVIDIA runtime.
-The NVIDIA toolkit then injects NVIDIA drivers directly into the pod, enabling the container to access the GPU.restartPolicy: Never: Since this pod runs just a verification command, we don't want it to restart after execution.image: "nvidia/cuda:...": We use an image provided by NVIDIA that includes the necessary tools to interact with the GPU.command: ["nvidia-smi"]: This is the command executed inside the container.nvidia-smiis a command-line utility that provides information about NVIDIA GPUs.
+The NVIDIA toolkit then handles injecting the NVIDIA drivers directly into the pod, allowing the container to access the GPU.restartPolicy: Never: Since this pod is just a verification command, we do not want it to restart after execution.image: "nvidia/cuda:...": We use an image provided by NVIDIA that contains the necessary tools to interact with the GPU.command: ["nvidia-smi"]: This is the command that will be executed inside the container.nvidia-smiis a command-line tool that provides information about NVIDIA GPUs.

 Deployment and Verification